 When you are also starting a construction project, you, as a contractor or a design or building professional entity, need a skilled lawyer who knows insurance law, city ordinances or building codes, and other statutory regulations.

-Disputes and conflicts would inevitably arise during the project’s duration, most often over financial matters or status of completion of such project.
-Construction projects will also involve levels of subcontractors, and the higher you are up the management ladder, the more there is a risk for non-payment of labor and materials.
+Disputes and conflicts would inevitably arise during the project’s duration, most often over financial matters or status of completion.
+Construction projects will also involve levels of subcontractors, and the higher you are up the management ladder, the more there is a risk for non-payment of labour and materials.

 On your side, as the client, a construction lawyer can prepare notices and liens due to non-payment of the one you entered into the construction project with.
 This is to enforce what is stipulated within the agreement.
 This will also ensure that you will be compensated for the work performed throughout the operation.

-Other legal matters you should expect to face during the construction endeavor are labor complaints such as injury claims or worker’s compensation.
-Although the subcontractor company should deal with this, you, as the principal employer in the project’s duration, can be held solidarily liable when it comes to unpaid labor.
+Other legal matters you should expect to face during the construction endeavour are labour complaints such as injury claims or worker’s compensation.
+Although the subcontractor company should deal with this, you, as the principal employer in the project’s duration, can be held solidarily liable when it comes to unpaid labour.

 A competent legal counsel will assist you when dealing with such matters by objectively evaluating the options and route of action to solve these disputes.
 A compromise is always an excellent solution to avoid litigation, which might be costly and even halt the project itself.